jaredc23/Robotic-Arm/Arduino Code/README.md

   This file is for the main Ardunio Mega that contains the touchscreen.

 Neotrellis_Controller.ino:
-  This is for an Arduino Pro Mini which is connected to 2 Adafruit Neotrellis controllers through SDA and SCL pins
+  This is for an Arduino Pro Mini which is connected to 2 Adafruit Neotrellis controllers through SDA and SCL pins for I2C communication

 UpperArm_Controller.ino:
   This is for both the upper arm and lower arm Arduino's despite the name.
 Next to every constant is a comment with what values should be for each controller